munificent/craftinginterpreters/book/functions.md

 ## Native Functions

-We can theoretically call functions, but we have no functions to call.
+We can theoretically call functions, but we have no functions to call yet.
 Before we get to user-defined functions, now is a good time to introduce a vital but often overlooked facet of language implementations -- <span name="native">**native functions**</span>.
 These are functions that the interpreter exposes to user code but that are implemented in the host language (in our case Java), not the language being implemented (Lox).

 Sometimes these are called **primitives**, **external functions**, or **foreign functions**.
 Since these functions can be called while the user's program is running, they form part of the implementation's runtime.
-A lot of programming language books gloss over these, because they aren't conceptually interesting.
+A lot of programming language books gloss over these because they aren't conceptually interesting.
 They're mostly grunt work.

 <aside name="native">